aau-giraf/weekplanner/README.md

 2. `git checkout develop`
 3. Go to Phabricator to see which user stories need to be implemented

+## Swagger
+TODO: How to generate swagger etc.

+Swagger has a problem generating enums, which is problem in the generated WeekDayDTO.
+Following hack solves it:
+Start the enum from 0 instead of 1 to reflect the actully backend
 ## Implementing a User Story

 - Create a new View (ContentPage)